Main menu

 Philip was the son of Frederick Henry and Hilda Margaret Taylor, of "Rosslyn", Leigh Road, Wimborne .

 Phil boxed for his house in 1937.
 On the 16th & 17th of December 1938, he was in a play "The Bishop's Candlesticks",which was part of the Annual School Concert.
-It was reported that, "Taylor, as an escaped convict, was especially convincing: he certainly ate his food in a most convict-
+It was reported that, "Taylor, as an escaped convict, was especially convincing: he certainly ate his food in a most convict-like manner " In the Spring term of 1939, he was in the Rugby XV.

 On leaving school in the summer of that year, he commenced work with the Ordnance Survey (R.E.Section).